codes-witch/NLG_Klumpp_Verratti/models/ReadMe.md

 the same for both LCRN and GVE, but GVE requires the classes to be appended to the image features after the latter have gone through a linear and a ReLU layer. <!-- TODO go over phrasing-->

+### Sentence Classifier

+The sentence classifier's main contents correspond to a forward pass.
+This consists of an embedding layer for the captions, an LSTM and a subsequent linear layer.
+This architecture is the one defined by Hendricks et al.

+In addition, the file contains functions for initializing weights and for returning the state dictionary corresponding to the current model.

+### Pretrained Models

+This file is used for loading pretrained computer vision models from Torchvision.
+The code accepts VGG and ResNet models.
+Apart from allowing us to obtain the pretrained models, the `PretrainedModels` class lets us optionally truncate the last fully-connected layers of the models we are loading.